New Mexico: Government

 Federal government spending is a major driver of the New Mexico economy.
-In 2005, the federal government spent $2.03 on New Mexico for every dollar of tax revenue collected from the state, higher than any other state in the Union.
-By 2017, federal expenditure per state tax dollar increased to $2.34, the third highest after Virginia and Kentucky.
-New Mexico received $9,624 per resident in federal services, or roughly $20 billion more than what the state pays in federal taxes.
+In 2021, the federal government spent $2.48 on New Mexico for every dollar of tax revenue collected from the state, higher than every state except Kentucky.
+The same year, New Mexico received $9,624 per resident in federal services, or roughly $20 billion more than what the state pays in federal taxes.
 The state governor's office estimated that the federal government spends roughly $7.8 billion annually in services such as healthcare, infrastructure development, and public welfare.

 Federal employees make up 3.4% of New Mexico's labor force.
 Many federal jobs in the state relate to the military: the state hosts three air force bases (Kirtland Air Force Base, Holloman Air Force Base, and Cannon Air Force Base); a testing range (White Sands Missile Range); and an army proving ground (Fort Bliss's McGregor Range).
 A 2005 study by New Mexico State University estimated that 11.7% of the state's total employment arises directly or indirectly from military spending.
 New Mexico is also home to two major federal research institutions: the Los Alamos National Laboratory and Sandia National Laboratories.
-The former alone accounts for 24,000 direct and indirect jobs and over $3 billion in annual federal investment.
+The former alone accounts for 24,000 direct and indirect jobs and over $3 billion in annual federal investment as of 2019.

 Economic incentives

 New Mexico provides a number of economic incentives to businesses operating in the state, including various types of tax credits and tax exemptions.
 Most incentives are based on job creation: state and local governments are permitted to provide land, buildings, and infrastructure to businesses that will generate employment.
-Several municipalities impose an Economic Development Gross Receipts Tax (a form of Municipal Infrastructure GRT) to pay for these infrastructure improvements and for marketing their areas.
+Several municipalities impose an Economic Development Gross receipts tax (a form of Municipal Infrastructure GRT) to pay for these infrastructure improvements and for marketing their areas.

 The New Mexico Finance Authority operates the New Market Tax Credits (NMTC) to provide greater access to financing for new, expanding, or relocating businesses in "highly distressed" areas (defined by metrics such as poverty above 30% and median family income below 60% of the statewide median).